 Here’s the problem with websites: everyone has one, and most law firm websites look identical.
-There’s no specific reason a client would choose your law firm over another without any other differentiating factor.
-To that end, get creative with your website.
+If you don’t differentiate yourself from the competition, there’s no specific reason a client would choose your law firm over another.

 - Animated videos, such as one explaining the process and timeline for filing a workers’ comp claim

-- A quiz asking yes/no questions to help potential clients better understand if they have a claim or not
+- A quiz asking yes/no questions and getting contact information to help potential clients better understand if they have a claim or not.

-- Video testimonials from satisfied clients on your homepage
+- Video testimonials from past clients on your homepage.

-- Scroll client reviews on your homepage and results page because social proof is far more powerful than what you say about yourself
+- Add as many positive reviews from your clients to your homepage and results page as possible.
+Social proof in the form of client reviews is far more powerful than what you say about yourself.

 However you decide to capitalize on your website, track the results.
 If you create tools for people, like a settlement calculator, make it simple and designed for a good user experience.